 When using all grinders, the following must be in place:

-- Full face shield (high impact rated) and glasses
+- Full face shield (high impact rated) mandatory, with glasses underneath recommended

 - Adjustable guard